Why HAVS Still Matters:

 By Kush Singh, Business Development Manager

 In commercial vehicle workshops, tools like impact wrenches, grinders, and drills are part of daily life — which is exactly why the risks of vibration exposure often go unnoticed.
-In my experience, many technicians are unaware of the seriousness of Hand-Arm Vibration Syndrome (HAVS) until they’re introduced to it through our on-site assessments or e-Workshop training modules.
+A major risk is the Health and Safety Executive will investigate HAV and carpel tunnel syndrome injuries.
+In my experience, many employers and technicians are unaware of the seriousness of Hand-Arm Vibration Syndrome (HAVS) until they’re introduced to it through our on-site assessments or E-Workshop training modules.

 From what I’ve seen, the workshops that take HAVS seriously not only protect their teams but also reduce unplanned downtime and improve regulatory compliance.
 In 2025, HAVS remains a real risk — but with proactive assessments and the right support, it’s a risk we can manage.
-At IHSQE, our goal is to help clients take meaningful steps toward safer, healthier workplaces.
+At I-HSQE Examinations we have proven solutions to help your company comply with the control of vibration at workplace 2005, all-in-all to help clients take meaningful steps toward safer, healthier workplaces.